autoGilmore/SkipUseAPILibrary/README.md

 # SkipUseAPI Library
 This SkipUseAPI Library provides sample Java code for accessing the SkipUseAPI microservice.
-About and API documentation will be available at https://www.skipuse.com/rest-api-documentation/.
+About page and the API documentation will be available at https://www.skipuse.com/rest-api-documentation/.
 NOTE: Accounts are currently limited to Beta users.
 Non-API users; look for a WordPress plugin to use with your site content in the future.

 ## Configuration:
 This demo code uses the SkipUseAPI and was pulled out of another Spring Boot project that is still in development.
 Although the code will not run on its own, you can place this folder structure within your Java project (changing the package imports) and use the SkipUseManager class to test your SkipUse access.
 Be sure to note the import dependencies in the service class that use Spring for http calls and Jackson for serialization.
 There are JUnit tests for the SkipUseManager and SkipUseAPIService classes that provide insights into using some of the most common API functionality.